williambova/williambova/README.md

 * ⚙️ Workflow automation tools
 * 🤖 AI-assisted internal tools
 * 🗂️ CRM and data-cleaning systems
-* 💻 Desktop applications
+* 💻 Desktop applications for Mac and Windows
 * 📊 Lightweight dashboards and operational tools
+* 📰 RSS/feed aggregation and data-ingestion tools
+* 🔗 Webhook workflows and third-party API integrations
-* 🧩 Client-facing business software
+* 🧩 Business software for internal teams and operators
 * 🎨 Front-end rebuilds for small businesses and growing brands

 ---